3-Bromopyridine

 3-Bromopyridine is an aryl bromide and isomer of bromopyridine with the formula C_{5}H_{4}BrN.
 It is a colorless liquid that is mainly used as a building block in organic synthesis.

 It participates as a substrate in many reactions associated with aryl halides, e.g., the Heck reaction and Buchwald–Hartwig amination.

+Applications

+Known uses of 3-bromopyridine include the synthesis of the following: pirmenol, rivanicline, MTEP, preclamol, metyrapone, biricodar, etc.